MonicBuilder/Monic/README.md

 //#include file.js
 ```

-The file path is relative to the location of the current file, but also you can use an absolute path.
+A file path is relative to the current file's location, but you can also use an absolute path.
-In the file path can also be used [templates](https://github.com/isaacs/node-glob).
+Within the path can also be used [templates](https://github.com/isaacs/node-glob).

 ```js
 //#include lib/*.js
 ```

-Technically, the line with the directive is simply replaced to a text of the attached file.
+Technically, the line with the directive is simply replaced with a text of the attached file.
-However, if the specified file is already included to the current module before, then it won't be included again.
+However, if the specified file is already included in the current module, it won't be included again.
 For example:

 **f1.js**